satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 extract relevant, interesting and constructive criticism.
 While social technologies (stackoverflow and mathoverflow)

+facebook

+have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
+The examples of stackoverflow and mathoverflow attemp

 we could best deliver the information by: assigning certain reviewers as moderators for different components of the article, restricting the number of reviewers to those solicited from a pool of experts, or